christian-vigh-phpclasses/PdfToText/README.md

 - *PDFOPT\_DECODE\_IMAGE\_DATA* : Decode image data and put it in the **Images** array property.
 - *PDFOPT\_AUTOSAVE\_IMAGES* : Auto-saves the images found in the PDF file, using a filename template given by the **ImageAutoSaveFileTemplate** property.
 The **ImageAutoSaveFormat** property will define the image format to be used when generating the image files.
 The default output format is *IMG\_JPEG*.
 Note that the **Images** property will be left empty.
 This flag has been introduced to save internal memory if you only need to extract images.
 - *PDFOPT\_IGNORE\_TEXT_LEADING* : This option must be used when you notice that an unnecessary amount of empty lines are inserted between two text elements.
 This is the symptom that the pdf file contains only relative positioning instructions combined with big values of text leading instructions.
+- *PDFOPT\_RAW\_LAYOUT* : Renders the text as it comes from the PDF file.
+This may sometimes lead to out-of-order text or strings concatenated in an inappropriate way, but this option is to be preferred if you only need to index contents or focus on performance.
+This is the default option.
+- *PDFOPT\_BASIC\_LAYOUT* : Tries to render the text in the order you can see it with Acrobat Reader.
+Note that the elements will not be mapped in the output exactly as they appear with Acrobat Reader : elements physically disjoint on the x-axis will be separated by a space by default.
+The **BlockSeparator** property can be used to modify this separator.
+The following text for example :
+-
+		Company1							Company2
+		address1							address2
+		city1 								city2

+will be rendered as :

+		Company1 Company2
+		address1 address2
+		city1 city2

+or, if you set the **BlockSeparator** property to "#", the output will be :

+		Company1#Company2
+		address1#address2
+		city1#city2

-- *PDFOPT\_NO\_HYPHENATED\_WORDS : When specified, tries to join back hyphenated words into a single word.
+- *PDFOPT\_NO\_HYPHENATED\_WORDS* : When specified, tries to join back hyphenated words into a single word.
 For example, the following text :

 		this is a sam-
 		ple text using hyphe-